Skip to main content

 1. init_transfer: Initiated on the source chain.

-2. apply_transfer: Executed on all intermediate chains as well as the target chain.
+2. apply_transfer: Executed on all intermediate and target chains.

 3. complete_transfer: Finalizes the transfer back on the source chain.